Portland City Hall (Oregon)

 Portland City Hall is the headquarters of city government of Portland, Oregon, United States.
-The four-story Italian Renaissance-style building houses the offices of the City Council, which consists of the mayor and four commissioners, and several other offices.
+The four-story Italian Renaissance-style building houses the offices of the City Council, which consists of the mayor and twelve councilors, and several other offices.
 City Hall is also home to the City Council chambers, located in the rotunda on the east side of the structure.
 Completed in 1895, the building was added to the National Register of Historic Places on November 21, 1974.
 City Hall has gone through several renovations, with the most recent overhaul gutting the interior to upgrade it to modern seismic and safety standards.
 The original was built for $600,000, while the 1996 to 1998 renovation cost $29 million.

 Located in downtown Portland, City Hall sits on an entire city block along Fourth and Fifth avenues at Madison and Jefferson Streets.
 To the south is the Wells Fargo Center, and to the north is the Portland Building.
 Terry Schrunk Plaza (named for a former mayor) is across Fourth Avenue to the east.
 In addition to more than 87000 sqft of interior space, the exterior consists of landscaped grounds.
 The main entrance is located on Fourth Avenue, though for a time it was located on the Fifth Avenue side.